basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 - Ensure WireGuard is connected.
 - Dictate the feature/change, paste into the Code CLI (using `gpt-5-codex-high`), and iterate.
 - Review diffs either in another Mosh/Zellij pane or as a pull request.
-- I handle commits and pushes myself from the terminal.
+- An agent commits and pushes to a branch, then opens a PR via `gh` for me to review and merge.

 On the phone, I aim for the smallest practical edits and initial implementations.
-For serious work, I usually finish on a laptop with a few careful changes.
+Even on personal repos, I still open a PR—sometimes prompting alone gets me to a merge‑ready result.
-For personal or semi‑trivial fixes, I sometimes accept the agent’s output as‑is; for open‑source with real users, I’m much more thorough.
+For open‑source with real users, I finish on the laptop with a careful review and any final edits.

 ## 9. Lessons Learned and Caveats